dustinpfister/blog_posts/_posts/python-standard-library-inspect.md

 print(inspect.isclass(a)) # False
 ```

-### 1.2 - Is method
+### 1.2 - The inspect.ismethod method

-There is also a function that can eb used to find out if something is a method of a class rather than a stand alone function.
+There is also a function that can eb used to find out if something is a method of a class rather than just a stand alone function.

 ```python
 import inspect